abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Living in a monastery can be very difficult—eating one meal a day, keeping precepts, trying to live and work together as a harmonious community.
-But as Master Hua said, if we want to practice Dhamma, we have to do what’s difficult, what others would not choose to do.
+But as Master Hua said, “If we want to practice Dhamma, we have to do what’s difficult to do, what others would not choose to do.”
 Even though most people wouldn’t choose to live in this way, there’s an enormous benefit to what we’re doing here.
 Living in community, we learn how to hold things lightly and take responsibility for what’s happening in our minds.